Drug information

 What is lamivudine?

 Lamivudine may also be used as part of an antiretroviral therapy (ART) regimen to prevent mother-to-child transmission (perinatal transmission) of HIV.
-When used to prevent mother-to-child transmission, lamivudine may be given to infants after birth.
+When used to prevent perinatal transmission of HIV, lamivudine may be given to infants after birth.
 For more information, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

-Lamivudine tablets (HBV) are a different type of lamivudine product approved by FDA for the treatment of chronic HBV infection.
-You should not take lamivudine tablets (HBV) if you have or may have HIV infection.
+Lamivudine tablets (HBV) are a different type of lamivudine product approved by FDA for the treatment of chronic HBV.
+You should not take lamivudine tablets (HBV) if you have or may have HIV, unless your health care provider has instructed you to.

 What should I tell my health care provider before taking lamivudine?What should I tell my health care provider before taking lamivudine?